 Bankrupt J.C.
-Penney, meanwhile, received a bailout today from landlords Simon Property Group and Brookfield.
+Penney, meanwhile, received a bailout in September from landlords Simon Property Group and Brookfield.
 The consortium valued the century old department store — which went bust back in May — at some $1.75 billion.
 A total of 650 stores will stay open, down from the more than 1,000 pre-pandemic.

 Kodali added that J.C.
 Penney “may not be a great customer experience, but at least it’s alive and open.
 They can figure out what the plan B over five to ten years could be for that space.”

 States have allowed malls and retailers to reopen, but the situation remains precarious as COVID-19 infections are now back on the rise.
 Consequently, it’s reasonable to expect malls and stores are shutdown — or shopping times restricted —again before year end.
 That will raise the prospect of a fresh wave of bankruptcies in early 2021 after what could be a lackluster holiday shopping season.

 “I think many of these companies will file [for bankruptcy], and it’s not a handful.
 It’s several dozen.
 And that’s a scary number,” Stifel managing director Michael Kollender, who leads the consumer and retail investment banking group for the firm, told Yahoo Finance.
 “It’s far more than we have seen over the last several years combined.”

 Kollender and his colleague James Doak at Miller Buckfire — Stifel’s restructuring arm, where Doak is co-head — have worked on dozens of consumer and retail bankruptcies in recent years, including Aeropostale, Gymboree and Things Remembered.